hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/06-how-faridun-went-to-battle-with-zahhak.md

 Who by his magic art arrested it '

 In mid career : it stopped dead.
-Farfdun
+Faridun

 Went on his way but kept the matter secret.